Every time a page is requested on your website, the following pipeline processor is activated:

 When this event handler is loaded, it processes the tracking field of the media item but does not change the classification to human if a visitor downloads a media item.

-To be able to change the classification, you need access to the session.
+To change the classification, you must access the session.
 In Sitecore, the custom media request session module (a C# class file) enables a session for requests to media items that contain something in the tracking field.
 If there is nothing in the tracking field, a session is not required, which in turn speeds up the processing time of the requests.